 Mechanically the Model 160 does have an issue with the power supply which is susceptible to overheating.
 This however is an easy fix as it is usually one of the large resistors on the power supply board.
 Notice also, that the Aux input is a DIN so don’t expect to be running your iPod through this unit unless you have an adapter.
 Note also that it has only one phono input on the back.
 The Model 160 has no Loudness function but in the later Model 160A the Muting button was replaced with a Loudness button.

 NAD grew rapidly when they introduced the 3020 which sold over a million units during its production run from 1979 to 1993.
-But, it's these older models that are very hard to find for collectors.
+But, it’s these older models that are very hard to find for collectors.
 While these units are very well built and perform nicely they are still sleepers.
-Nice units can be purchased for around $100.